England’s failed experiment gives one answer to Carsley - but asks another of him

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-A line that goes from Dixie Dean through Jimmy Greaves and up to Harry Kane was broken, for a false nine that will instead bring talk of a false dawn.
+A line that goes from Dixie Dean to Harry Kane was broken, for a false nine that will instead bring talk of a false dawn.

 Another little twist on the night was that Jude Bellingham did score England’s only goal, but that after he had been moved back from the forward position after a formation that clearly failed.
-Carsley was no doubt doing his own thing - how else to describe this approach? - but he still looked like he was appealing to popular sentiment by putting all his stars in the same side.
-Bellingham merely led a strange team that also included Cole Palmer, Phil Foden and Bukayo Saka.
-None of them performed close to their club level as it just didn’t work.
-Little about the team did.
+Carsley was no doubt doing his own thing – how else to describe this approach? – but he still looked like he was appealing to popular sentiment by putting all his stars in the same side.
+Bellingham led a strange team that also included Cole Palmer, Phil Foden and Bukayo Saka.

+“It was a case of, ‘let’s try something different’,” Carsley explained afterwards.
+“I’m happy to take the blame for that.
+It was totally my idea.
+I thought about it long and hard in terms of how it might look, how it might feel.
+It probably didn’t come off tonight... it definitely didn’t but I don’t think we give up on having that opportunity to try something different.”

-This is maybe where there is a touch more concern than just as regards the sheer concentration of talent in the line-up.
-Carsley trying this approach once was fair enough, and where better to give a competitive test than in a mere Nations League game where you have already won twice.
-England could maybe have done with more forgiving opponents than Greece, though.
-They were up for it, and clearly emotionally emboldened by the tragic passing of former international George Baldock.
-Before getting into the tactical and technical discussion, it is worth recognising how touching it was that the Greek players had tears in their eyes when celebrating Pavlidis’ goals.
+There was still one familiar issue, though.
+This is maybe where there is a touch more concern than just over the formation, especially as Carsley later clarified they had only actually worked on it for 20 minutes.
+The manager trying this approach once was fair enough, and where better to give a competitive test than in a mere Nations League game where you have already won twice.
+England could maybe have done with more forgiving opponents than Greece for that, mind.
+The visitors were up for it, and clearly emotionally emboldened by the tragic passing of former international George Baldock.
+Before getting into the tactical and technical discussion, it is worth recognising how touching it was that the Greek players had tears in their eyes when celebrating Pavlidis’s goals.

 Those strikes didn’t just come from the formation, though.
-They came from something that has been a more concerning characteristic from Carsley’s team, that is a porousness at the centre.
+They came from something that has been a more concerning characteristic from Carsley’s team, and is maybe where more focus should be.
+That is a porousness through the centre.
 Both Ireland and Finland created chances in those initial wins, and Greece did much more than that here.
+“The expectancy is that we're a big team who will beat Greece comfortably at Wembley,” Carsey said.
+“You have to take into consideration that the opposition are highly-motivated and will try to stop you.”

-There were moments when they were getting through England so easily that it led to sheer panic in the defence, with accomplished defenders ending up desperately trying to kick the ball while prone the ground.
-Both of the Pavlidis goals came from this, looking so similar, albeit with both being crowned by classic striker’s finishes.
+They were instead getting through England so easily that it led to sheer panic in the defence, with accomplished defenders ending up desperately trying to kick the ball while prone on the ground.
+“I thought all of the goals were poor,” Carsley said of his own players’ errors.
+It said much that both of Pavlidis’s goals ended up looking so similar, albeit with the two being crowned by classic striker’s finishes.

 That was because England’s stars were so off it.
 While this wasn’t all about the formation, it’s impossible not to focus on it.